 We're seeing more and more of these experiences erupt.
 But they're not happening in this elegant, singularity, intelligence-fed path.
 They just do what they do procedurally, or with a small amount of intelligence, and they do it extremely well.
 And it's this big messy mess, and it's entirely possible that we reach a form of the singularity without sentient artificial intelligence guiding it.

 An author that I really love that works in this space a lot is Cory Doctorow.
 He has a lot of books that kind of propose this vision where machines are somehow taking care of this lower level of Maslow's hierarchy of needs, and creating a post-scarcity society, but they are not artificial intelligence.
 They have no sentience.
 They're just very, very capable at what they do, and there's a profundity of them to do a lot of things.

-That’s the other singularity, and that’s quite possibly how it may happen, especially if we decide that sentience is so dangerous [that] we don’t need it.
+That's the other singularity, and that's quite possibly how it may happen; especially we decide that sentience is so dangerous that we don't need it.
 But I find it really encouraging and optimistic, that there is this path to the future that does not quite require it, but could still give us a lot of what we see in these singularity-type visions of the future—the kind of abundance, and ability to not be toiling each day for survival.
 I love that.